donrafty/PowerShell/README.md

 # Test-ConnectionPort

 **.DESCRIPTION**
-Test a TCP port on a target.
+TCP port ping to a target.
 One time or in a loop.
 Logging function integrated.
 **.NOTES**
 Author: Raphael Koller (@koll0x3e7)
 **.PARAMETER -IP**